Rio DeFi Trading Down 13.3% This Week (RFUEL)

 Buying and Selling Rio DeFi

-It is usually not presently possible to buy alternative cryptocurrencies such as Rio DeFi directly using US dollars.
-Investors seeking to trade Rio DeFi should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Rio DeFi using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Rio DeFi directly using U.S. dollars.
+Investors seeking to acquire Rio DeFi should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Rio DeFi using one of the exchanges listed above.

 Receive News & Updates for Rio DeFi Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Rio DeFi and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.